-Structural movemen nt
+Structural movement

 Repair category 1

 Notes No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

-Repair category 1
+Repair category 2

-Notes No significant defects noted, however, chimneys can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes Localised deterioration is noted to the coping stone of the chimney stack.
+Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.